University of Wisconsin–Madison

 a graduated flask and cylindrical flask for solid dosage forms

-The tools and concepts in this course will help you and your team optimize solid dosage forms.
 This course is part of the Drug Product Development Certificate.
 It fulfills one elective.
-Take the course as is or as part of the certificate.
-Scientists who plan to expand their understanding of solid dosage forms should take this course.
+Take the course ‘as-is’ or as part of the certificate.

 Developed & Conducted by the Division of Pharmacy Professional Development, School of Pharmacy, University of Wisconsin-Madison.